fullstorydev/fullstory-browser-sdk/README.md

 ## Examples

-Once FullStory is initialized, you can make calls to FullStory SDK.
+Once FullStory is initialized, you can make calls to FullStory the SDK.

 ### Sending custom events